Take a look at these policies and regulations to understand your rights and responsibilities while living in University housing.

 If you have a pet, you must also carry personal liability coverage.
 The minimum acceptable level of coverage is $100,000.
 You may keep pets only after registering them with Housing and Real Estate Services at Princeton One Stop Housing (POSH).

-The University provides information on insurance carriers but does not require the contract holder to buy coverage from any specific vendor.
+The University does not require the contract holder to buy coverage from any specific vendor.

 Proof of coverage